optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 Despite the fact that in most cases _Allman_ objectively outperforms _1TBS_, sometimes _1TBS_ is preferable.
 As a rule, in the such cases the additional vertical space formed by placing braces on separate lines in the style of _Allman_ leads to the fact that the whole structure becomes visually fragmented, loses its internal rhythm and ceases to be perceived as a single whole.
 And at the same time, when using _1TBS_, either the offset of the opening parenthesis is small and does not have a significant effect on the perception of the code, or its detection is not critical (for example, in the case of the `if` construction, when both the condition and the block of code occupy one line each).

-So in the previous example, placing the last open brace at the end of the line looks quite natural, and the resulting empty space only adds a small accent, compensating for the small visual volume of the last block, consisting of only one line.
-When the parenthesis is placed on a separate line, this space becomes too large, and this line looks already torn off from the rest of the construction:
+So in the previous example, placing the last open brace at the end of the line looks quite natural, and the resulting empty space only adds a small accent, compensating for the small visual mass of the last block, consisting of only one line.
+When the brace is placed on a separate line, this space becomes too large, and this line looks torn off from the rest of the construction:

 <img src="picture38.png" style="width:720px;" />